erickpaulus/git/git-commit-folder-diff.md

 # git-commit-folder-diff

-This project demonstrates how to compare folders across two different Git commits — even when the folder paths or structures have changed — using tools like Git Worktree, Visual Studio Code, Windows Command Prompt, and meld.
+This document demonstrates how to compare folders across two different Git commits — even when the folder paths or structures have changed — using tools like Git Worktree, Visual Studio Code, Windows Command Prompt, and meld.

 ## Use Case